grjsmith/dotfiles/README.md

 <!-- ROADMAP -->
 ## Roadmap

-Still working on Gotop config
+* Still working on Btop config
-Tempted to figure out the Terminal weather app.

 See the [open issues](https://github.com/grjsmith/dotfiles/issues) for a full list of proposed features (and known issues).